 Contract provisions that are acceptable to Maple Broadband.

-For construction projects over $2,000, contractor's indication of acceptance of wages in the current wage determination provided as part of the RFP.
+Bidder’s agreement to comply with the requirements of the funding source.

 Any other factors that the Executive Committee determines are relevant and appropriate in connection with a given project or service.